Adapted from the Sauvignon Blanc chapter of “100 Perfect Pairings: Small Plates to Enjoy with Wines You Love” by Jill Silverman Hough (Wiley, 2010)

 - 1 teaspoon prepared horseradish

-- 16 slices cocktail bread or thinly sliced baguette, toasted (see below)
+- 16 slices cocktail bread, thinly sliced baguette or baton, or small pieces of sliced bread, toasted (see below)

 Use a vegetable peeler to shave the zest from the lemon.
 Thinly slice the zest crosswise, for small julienned pieces.
 Set aside.

 Halve the lemon and squeeze 2 tablespoons of juice.
-In a medium bowl, combine the zest, juice, salmon, cream cheese, watercress or parsley, and horseradish, stirring to make a spreadable paste.
+In a medium bowl, combine the zest, juice, cream cheese, and horseradish.
+Add the salmon and watercress or parsley, lightly mashing the salmon to make a chunky paste.
 (You can prepare the salmon salad up to 4 hours in advance, storing it covered in the refrigerator.)

 Taste, ideally with your wine, and add more lemon juice if you like.
 Spread about 1 tablespoon of the salmon mixture on each of the toasts.
 Garnish with watercress or parsley leaves and serve.